hamikm/Raytracer/raytracer/README.md

 like grandma's cookies!
 I know that reinventing the wheel is bad; I wrote this to practice C++ :-).
 Spheres, planes, cylinders, point lights, spotlights, area lights, reflections, and shadows are currently supported.
-Check out this sample render:
+Check out this sample render (and look at GitHub issues for ongoing work):

 ![Sample image with area light, reflections, and shadows.](sample.png)